• About

 Protesters in downtown Minneapolis rally against Immigration and Customs Enforcement (ICE) on January 23, 2026, carrying “ICE Out” signs in subzero temperatures.
 Photo: Fibonacci Blue (CC BY 4.0), Wikimedia Commons.

-Activists have launched a legal defence fund for the Minneapolis 15, a group of activists who face charges of “conspiracy to impede or injure a federal officer” in connection with protests against the Trump administration’s brutal anti-immigrant crackdown in the Twin Cities.
+A legal defence fund has been launched for the Minneapolis 15, a group of antifascist activists who face charges of “conspiracy to impede or injure a federal officer” in connection with protests against the Trump administration’s brutal anti-immigrant crackdown in the Twin Cities.

 Minneapolis-based migrant justice organizer Aizar Cabrera, who recently visited New Brunswick on a speaking tour, told the NB Media Co-op the defendants have been released and are awaiting their day in court.
 He said one of the organizers facing the federal charges is a close friend.
 “He’s hopeful that things will go well,” Cabrera said in a text message.
 He said the activists have “a lot of support from the locals.”

-The legal defence fund, with a fundraising goal of $400,000, launched by a group of family and friends, had raised more than $266,400 by Thursday.
-The National Lawyers Guild is providing pro bono legal support, Cabrera added.
+The legal defence fund was launched by a group of family and friends, and had raised more than $337,500 by Thursday evening.
+It has a fundraising goal of $400,000.
+The National Lawyers Guild is also providing pro bono legal support, Cabrera added.

 “Apparently while they were waiting for the charges to be presented, they were in detention and instead of showing fear and sadness, they were very enthusiastically singing protest songs against ICE… the officers were extremely upset about their attitudes and the fact that they couldn’t do anything to stop them.”